GRI 300 Environmental

 ---|

-Change in GHG Emissions compared with the base year
+Change in GHG emissions compared to the base year

-Bertelsmann aims to reduce its reported greenhouse gas emissions by 50 percent by 2030 as compared to 2018 (see GRI 305 Management approach).
-In the base year, a small proportion of the emissions (19 percent) were generated at Bertelsmann’s own sites (Scope 1 and Scope 2) and, accordingly, the largest share of 81 percent was generated along the value chain (Scope 3).
-The main source of Scope 1 and Scope 2 emissions is the combustion of natural gas and the purchase of electricity at Bertelsmann’s own sites.
+Bertelsmann aims to cut its recorded greenhouse gas emissions by 50 percent compared to the 2018 baseline by 2030 (see GRI 305 Management approach ).
+In the 2018 baseline, a small proportion of the total 2.5 million tons of CO2e (19 percent) was generated at Bertelsmann’s own sites (Scope 1 and Scope 2) and, accordingly, the largest proportion of 81 percent was generated along the value chain (Scope 3).
+One major source of Scope 1 and Scope 2 emissions is the combustion of natural gas/the purchase of electricity at Bertelsmann’s own sites.
 The majority of Scope 3 emissions are attributable to the value chain of print products.

 UN Global Compact principle: VIII |